froyplus000/pattarapol-focusbear-intern-repo/Milestones/3. Learning Git/git_understanding.md

 - try marking the current one as Bad : `git bisect bad`
 - try marking previous commit as Good : `git bisect good <commit hash>`
 - reset : `git bisect reset`

+This is message to Pull Request to main for learning purpose